Dear Colleagues,

 (b) Engaging Environment in Ethnomethodology and Conversation Analysis Research (60 minutes, combined with our Business Meeting).

-We welcome papers that, from the distinct and shared EM and CA positions, address our relationship with the environment broadly conceived (considering its social and cultural aspects while not excluding biotic, chemical and physical characteristics of the world in which we live).
+that, from the distinct and shared EM and CA positions, address our relationship with the environment broadly conceived (considering its social and cultural aspects while not excluding biotic, chemical and physical characteristics of the world in which we live).

 Organizer: